-- Scouting & Site Selection (looking for optimum foreground, middle ground and background that puts me 6 to 7 miles from a storm).
-Its day trips before the thunderstorm season, scouting for views to the north, south, east and west, with plenty of distance between me and where I want to photograph the storms.
+- Scouting & Site Selection (looking for the optimum foreground, middle ground, and background that puts me 6 to 7 miles from a storm).
+Its day trips before the thunderstorm season, scouting for views to the north, south, east, and west, with plenty of distance between me and where I want to photograph the storms.

-- Weekly, daily and hourly forecast and when onsite, its to the minute storm location tracking using iPhone apps.
+- Weekly, daily and hourly forecast and when onsite, it's to the minute storm location tracking using iPhone apps.
 The type of Storm I'm looking for is a single isolated thunderstorm.
-This is sometimes a half day event because the storms here develop and move so quickly that it's hard to get in front of them once they are moving so you start well before any storms are visible and make a best guess at where you'll need to be.
+This is sometimes a half-day event because the storms here develop and move so quickly that it's hard to get in front of them once they are moving so you start well before any storms are visible and make the best guess at where you'll need to be.

 - Repetition, it took about 20 attempts over two years to finally get a single isolated thunderstorm with a high ground flash ratio over the city of Jacksonville.

-- One camera with telephoto lens setup for horizontal composition, second camera with telephoto lens setup for vertical composition, third camera setup for wide angle composition
+- One camera with telephoto lens setup for horizontal composition, a second camera with telephoto lens setup for vertical composition, third camera setup for wide-angle composition

 - Depending on how close the car is and how distant the storms are, 1 to 3 camera are setup